 At a photo shoot, Lopez and Anderson-Lopez posed beside Bono, Jonze, Karen O. and Pharrell.
 "We just felt like this couple that somehow wandered in and got to be in the picture," he says, laughing.
 "We felt like photobombers."

 Others might disagree, pointing to the huge success of "Frozen," about a magically icy princess and her sister.
-It has earned more than $864 million globally and prompted many YouTube tributes.
-Disney is even in talks about adapting "Frozen" into a Broadway musical.

 Before the Academy Awards ceremony, Lopez will be in the spotlight for another reason: He is one of the speakers at the third TEDxBroadway conference, which brings together producers, marketers, entrepreneurs, academics and artists to try to answer the question, "What is the best Broadway can be?"
 This year the annual gathering is set for Feb.
 24 at New World Stages.